uc-cdis/gen3.org/content/resources/user/access-data.md

 ## Exploration Tool
 * * *
 One method of accessing metadata in a Gen3 data commons is using the data exploration tool in a web browser.
-This is page can be reached by clicking "Exploration" in the top navigation bar or by navigating to the url: https://data.mycommons.org/explorer.
+This page can be reached by clicking "Exploration" in the top navigation bar or by navigating to the url: https://data.mycommons.org/explorer.

 > __NOTE:__ For these user guides, https://data.mycommons.org is an example URL and will not be the actual URL of the data commons.